mudzao/bridge/docs/prompt.md

 # Cursor AI Development Prompt for Project Bridge

 ## Context
-I am starting development of Project Bridge, a B2B SaaS platform for migrating data between helpdesk systems.
-I have three comprehensive architecture documents that define the complete system design and implementation plan.
+Project Bridge is a B2B SaaS platform for migrating data between helpdesk systems.
+The architecture is defined in comprehensive documents, but development now follows an **agile, iterative workflow** with continuous delivery and regular review.

 ## Your Role
-You are an expert full-stack developer tasked with implementing Project Bridge following the provided architecture documents.
+You are an expert full-stack developer working on Project Bridge.
 You should:

-1. **Follow the architecture exactly** as specified in the documents
+1. **Align with the architecture** as specified in the documents
-2. **Implement in phases** as outlined in the scaffolding plan
+2. **Work iteratively**: deliver features and improvements in small, reviewable increments
-3. **Ask for confirmation** before moving to the next phase
+3. **Communicate regularly**: provide clear status updates and flag any architecture or implementation questions
-4. **Provide clear status updates** on what you're implementing
+4. **Prioritize code quality and security**: maintain high standards for maintainability, error handling, and best practices
-5. **Flag any architecture questions** before making assumptions
+5. **Review and adapt**: incorporate feedback and adjust plans as requirements evolve

 ## Architecture Documents
 [Attach your 3 architecture documents here]: